Author: Oke Iroegbu

 • Sunset at Moss Landing

-Moss Landing, CA Sunset reminds me of the need to rest, and ocean waves, their unison and sudden quietness, speak of taking breaks.
-The strong tides smash into the rock boulders, and the wind is busy throwing tantrums at the traveling sunset.
-My friends, always remember to take breaks and to make time for rest.
+Sunset reminds me of the importance of resting, and ocean waves, with their harmony and sudden moments of silence, symbolize taking breaks.
+The powerful tides crash against the rock boulders, and the wind is busy throwing tantrums at the setting sun.
+My friends, always remember to take breaks and make time for rest.

 • Muse: Moonlight 2